Silken Tofu Pasta Sauce with Roasted Red Pepper

 I’m sensing a new theme emerging in my weeknight cooking: vegan pasta sauces made in the blender.
 It all started with my very craveable cashew alfredo sauce, which has been a family staple for years.

-But then I made my green pasta, and my vegan mac and cheese (also with silken tofu!) and now I realize that this just might be one of the easiest ways to put a nutritious meal on the table with minimal effort.
+And now I realize that this just might be one of the easiest ways to put a nutritious meal on the table with minimal effort.
 Which is probably why I love it so much, because I’m a very lazy weeknight cook!

 Silken tofu is an incredible ingredient: ultra smooth and milder in the flavour than typical tofu, it can be used as a substitute for cream in plant-based recipes because it blends like a DREAM.
 It lends a creamy richness to any pasta sauce as well as a little boost of protein.
 Which, as a plant-based dietitian, we should probably talk about as I’m seeing some misleading information on blogs about just how much protein silken tofu has.

-Silken tofu is an ultra smooth type of tofu that is higher in water content than typical firm or extra firm tofu, so it’s not as protein-dense.
 The local brand I use, Sunrise, has about 4g of protein per ⅓ cup (85g).
 If you have access to firm or extra firm silken tofu at your store, that increases protein a bit, about 6-7 grams.
 So it’s a nice boost, but not a lot of protein on it’s own.

 I see a lot of blogs claiming that silken tofu pasta sauces are “high in protein” which is why you want to be careful with nutrition information on the internet (that is not written by an actual dietitian!).
 I wouldn’t say that 6-7 grams is high.
 20 grams of protein?
 That’s high!

 And yep, when served with pasta, this silken tofu pasta sauce will net you a high protein meal, without adding additional protein to this recipe.
 The combination of this sauce plus two cups of cooked pasta will net you 21 grams of plant-based protein.
 I bet you didn’t realize that cooked pasta contains a whopping 8.6 grams of protein per cup!
 And that’s before you swap in a higher protein pasta like a chickpea-based pasta OR add on a protein like grilled tofu or white beans.
+You’ve got options!

 How to make this creamy red pepper silken tofu pasta sauce